I. Core Eligibility Requirements

 The Conventional 97 program is ideal if you:

-- Have solid or good credit (640+ FICO).
+- Have strong or stabilizing credit (640+ FICO benchmark).

 START YOUR CONVENTIONAL 97 PRE-APPROVAL